adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/10-middleware.md

 - A route middleware has to be registered first using `Server.middleware.registerNamed` method and then you can use it on routes.
 - When calling `Route.middleware`, you can pass arguments to the middleware by seperating them with a colon `:` expression.
 - The arguments are passed to the `handle` function as a 3rd argument.

-## What's Next?
-The HTTP middleware flow has certain limitations on the use cases it can serve.
-We recommend you to also read the [HTTP hooks](http-hooks) guide for a better understanding of the middleware flow and when to use hooks in place of middleware.